orb-lang/helm/doc/md/modeselektor.md

 table for read access.

-When we have our fancy parse engine and quipu structure, linebuf will call ``comb`` to redecorate the syntax tree before passing it to ``rainbuf`` for markup.
+When we have our fancy parse engine and quipu structure, txtbuf will call ``comb`` to redecorate the syntax tree before passing it to ``rainbuf`` for markup.
 At the moment I'm just going to write some crude lexers, which will be more than enough for Clu and Lua, which have straightforward syntax.

-An intermediate step could just squeeze the linebuf into a string, parse it with ``esplalier`` and emit a ``rainbuf`` through the usual recursive method lookup.
+An intermediate step could just squeeze the txtbuf into a string, parse it with ``esplalier`` and emit a ``rainbuf`` through the usual recursive method lookup.
 The problem isn't speed, not for a REPL, it's not having error recovery parsing available.